 Deadtime is the amount of time after an event during which the system is unable to record another event.
 Identifying exact width of the deadtime is always a challenge in counting experiments.
-Comparison between the narrow and the wide paths helps to diagnose the deadtime.
-In addition, dividing lead glass blocks into groups help to greatly reduce the deadtime loss in each group compared to summing all blocks together and forming only one final trigger.
+By having a narrow and wide path, we can observe the trend in the deadtime - the wider path should have higher deadtime.
+By matching the observed trend with our simulation we can benchmark and confirm the simulation of our deadtime.
+In addition, dividing lead glass blocks into groups greatly reduces the deadtime loss in each group compared to summing all blocks together and forming only one final trigger.